-7.13 DTR Quad I/O Fast Read (DTRQIO) (EDh)
+7.12 DTR Quad I/O Fast Read (EDH)

 The DTRQIO instruction enables Double Transfer Rate throughput on quad I/O of Serial Flash in read mode.
+A Quad Enable (QE) bit of status Register must be set to 1 before sending the DTR Quad I/O Fast Read instruction.
 The address (interleave on 4 I/O pins) is latched on both rising and falling edge of SCLK, and data (interleave on 4 I/O pins) shift out on both rising and falling edge of SCLK.
 The 8-bit address can be latched-in at one clock, and 8-bit data can be read out at one clock, which means four bits at rising edge of clock, the other four bits at falling edge of clock.
 The first address byte can be at any location.
 The address is automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single DTRQIO instruction.
 The address counter rolls over to 0 when the highest address has been reached.
 Once writing DTRQIO instruction, the following address/dummy/data out will perform as 8-bit instead of previous 1-bit.